 Definitions & procedures¶

 Anyone who is a current or potential publisher or user of the standard can be considered a stakeholder.
-When engaging with stakeholders, attention should be paid to representation of both publishers and users; representation of public and private sectors and civil society; and broad geographical representation.
+When engaging with stakeholders, attention ought to be paid to representation of both publishers and users; representation of public and private sectors and civil society; and broad geographical representation.

 “The principle of consensus has its origins in the desire to achieve the general acceptance and application of a Standard within its intended sphere of influence.
 This entails trying to ensure that the interests of all those likely to be affected by it are taken into account, and that individual concerns are carefully and fairly balanced against the wider public interest.”
 BSI, 2012